gem/oq-engine/doc/breaking-hazardlib.md

 In practice switching to the new API means *rewriting hazardlib in C but without leaving the Python world*.

-This, in theory, but the devil is in the details;-)
+This, in theory, but the devil is in the details;-) Generally speaking, *the performance for global hazard models is not expected to improve*, since we are already working at C speed in numpy, due to the vectorization by sites.